NaveenVNaik/classes/docs/source/i524/technologies.rst

      any certified JVM(Java Virtual Machine). :cite:`www-derbymanual`:

 209. Pivotal Greenplum

-     Pivotal Greenplum is a commercial fully featured data warehouse.
-It is powered by Greenplum Database an open source initiative."
-It is powered by advanced cost-based query optimizer thereby delivering high analytical query performance on large data volumes".
-Pivotal Greenplum is uniquely focused on big data analytics :cite:`pivotal.io`.

-     The system consists of a master node, standy master node and segment nodes.
-The master node consists of the catalog information whereas the data resides on the segment nodes.
-The segment nodes runs on one or more segments which are modified PostgreSQL databases and are assigned a content identifier.
-The data is distributed among these segment nodes.
-The segment node also supports bult loading and unloading.
-The master node parses, optimizes an SQL query and dispatch it to all segment nodes.
-Therefore, it provides powerful and rapid analytics on petabyte scale data volumes :cite:`pivotal_wikipedia`.

 210. Google Cloud SQL

      Google Cloud SQL is a fully managed data base as service